mustafaemreyildirim/Age-Gender-Estimator/README.md

 ## Data Preparation

 For training process, a data collection operation is done.
-Data has been retrieved from open-source datasets.These datasets contains images from IMDB and Wikipedia websites.
+Data has been retrieved from open-source datasets.These datasets contain images from IMDB and Wikipedia websites.
 The dataset has subfolders that contains images and with respect to alignment of images a Mat file holds labels for each images.

 Hence an extraction operation for labels was mandatory.
 #### DataSets